Advertisement

 Why do I need to know ta gueule?

-It’s one of the french language’s most common and basic verbal attacks, and knowing it will help you to understand when a situation is becoming tense.
-Just be careful about using it yourself, as ta gueule (pronounced 'ta gœl', see video below) is usually unpleasant or aggressive and requires some tact to use humorously.
+Because it is one of the French language’s most common and basic verbal attacks, and knowing it will help you to understand when a situation is becoming tense.

 What does it mean?